lsds/sgx-lkl/docs/LKLSchedulingAndPthreadsSupport.md

 ```

 After the clone() syscall is run, the state of newly created child process must be set as non-runnable in LKL.
 This in turn requires the child process be the `current` process context.
 If this wasn't enough there is one more complication here.
 For LKL to schedule the thread, it needs to transfer the CPU lock ownership to it.
-As mentioned earlier, CPU lock is assigned by lthread id.
+As mentioned earlier, the CPU lock is assigned by lthread id.
 So briefly the lthread identity of the parent is shared with the child thread.

 After setting the state as `TASK_UNINTERRUPTIBLE`, the lthread id for the child thread is restored.